COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 SMART TRAVELER ENROLLMENT PRAOGRM (STEP)/EMBASSY LOCATION: If you are going to live in or visit Sierra Leone, please take the time to tell our Embassy about your trip.
-If you enroll, we can keep you up to date with important safety and security announcements.
+If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
 We can also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.
 U.S. citizens without internet access may enroll directly with the U.S. Embassy.

 Local embassy information is available below and at the Department of State’s list of embassies and consulates.